I love children’s books! I especially love a children’s book paired with an activity.

 More fun book activities

 Don’t let the fun stop here!
-Check out these other book activities prefect for preschoolers.
+Check out these other book activities, which are perfect for preschoolers.

 - Hop on Pop Preschool Activities